 Accounting profits can be negative if the explicit costs of producing a good or service end up being larger than the revenue generated.
 In this case, the product or business is failing to be profitable, and changes will need to be made to save the business.
 In early-stage companies, this often happens many quarters as they scale production.

 Accounting Profit vs. Economic Profit

-An accounting profit is the difference between revenue and explicit costs.
-An economic profit is the difference between revenue and both explicit and implicit costs.
+An accounting profit is a difference between revenue and explicit costs.
+An economic profit is a difference between revenue and both explicit and implicit costs.

 Explicit costs include every cost that goes into the production and sale of a good including: